lagarrueal/tts-exercises/7_ossian_aws/README_helper.md

 # Step by step - Icelandic Recipe in Ossian
-This is a step by step tutorial for training a very small corpus in Ossian using the Icelandi recipe.
+This is a step by step tutorial for training a very small corpus in Ossian using the Icelandic recipe.

 This tutorial assumes that you have a AWS VM up and running and you have Ossian installed.